This article will be updated regularly.

 The most important thing to know is that the FDA has not yet approved any at-home diagnostic tests for the coronavirus.
 There are also no at-home antibody tests currently approved by the FDA.

-The FDA has authorized three at-home collection kits and issued guidance on the development of such kits.
+The FDA has authorized a handful of at-home collection kits and issued guidance on the development of such kits.

 Here’s a look at how tests work, and what you need to know about them.